aftabahmed1286/Catalog/README.md

   - If needed, switch the package URLs to HTTPS in Xcode > Package Dependencies.

 - **CloudKit errors (permission/container)**
-  - Ensure iCloud is enabled in Signing & Capabilities and the container ID is exactly `iCloud.poc.flyct.product`.
+  - Ensure iCloud is enabled in Signing & Capabilities and the container ID matches your private container (e.g., `iCloud.<hidden>`).
   - Make sure the Apple ID on your device/simulator is signed in to iCloud.

 - **Schema or record type issues**